22.214.171.124 FTB portability

 - establishing to which country the person has the greater commitment.

-While members of the defence forces are generally subject to these provisions, members of the defence forces who are deployed overseas may be able to apply for an extension to the 6 week portability rule.
+While members of the defence forces and Australian Federal Police are generally subject to these provisions, some members may be able eligible for an extension to the 6 week portability period.